fastify/fastify-elasticsearch/README.md

 ## Usage
 Add it to your project with `register` and you are done!
-The plugins accepts the same options of the client.
+The plugin accepts the [same options](https://github.com/elastic/elasticsearch-js#client-options) of the client.

 ```js
 const fastify = require('fastify')()